Skip to main content

 “Are there no Kunds around here?”
 Her words made the maids stare at each other.

 “But I brought my clothes…” The maid chuckled at her words.
-“Pardon me but nobody here wears hand-stitched clothes in such poor condition.
-I will give them away to the maids in the morning.
+“Pardon me, but nobody here wears hand-stitched clothes in such poor condition.
+I will give them to the maids in the morning.
 They would go to the market and distribute them to beggars.”
-Roopmati clutched her hands making the maid stop brushing her hair.
+Roopmati clutched her hands, making the maid stop brushing her hair.

 “Please don’t.
 I beg you.”
 Her eyes shone.
 “Those are my only ties to my mother.
 I have her hand-stitched veils in there.”

-It was around an hour or so more when the hourglass was titled that a soldier came and announced the arrival of the Sultan himself.
+It was around an hour or so more when the hourglass was tilted that a soldier came and announced the arrival of the Sultan himself.
 Roopmati stood up, nervously.
 Her heart beat on her throat as she heard footsteps.
 She tried in vain to put the veil over her head and failed as the door opened.
 Before her stood the Sultan of Malwa.
 He was a lot older than she had imagined him to be.
-His figure was stout and he wore a beard around his sharp jaw.
-His eyes were curious and brows furrowed.
-He wore a robe that was probably studded with gems for it tinkled when he moved, and the necklaces he wore shone in the light of the lamps.
-The rings on his finger grabbed Roopmati’s attention as he clapped his hand and dismissed the maid and guards.
+His figure was stout, and he wore a beard around his sharp jaw.
+His eyes were curious, and his brows furrowed.
+He wore a robe that was probably studded with gems, for it tinkled when he moved, and the necklaces he wore shone in the light of the lamps.
+The rings on his finger grabbed Roopmati’s attention as he clapped his hands and dismissed the maid and guards.
 Roopmati gulped.

 “It is an honour and privilege to host an artist like you.”
 He said as Roopmati looked confused.
 “Please, sit down.”
 Roopmati stood unsurely as the Sultan walked across the room and sat down on a seat made of cushions and red silk embroidered rugs near the Jharokha.
 She had not noticed that when she came into the room.
 Roopmati did as she was told and sat down across the Sultan as graciously as she could.